IzamAriff/Project-Ulearn/README.md

 Problem statement: The current online education platforms lack in providing a seamless and efficient experience for both students and instructors.
 Our goal is to create an education hub that addresses these issues, allowing for an organized and streamlined learning experience.

 # Task distribution
-We have distribute the task to certain part which is below with their contributor
+We have distribute the task to certain part which is below with their contribution

-Database- Ammar
-javaFX- Yusof, izam
-Main- Azam, Saifullah
+Main- Izam, Saifullah, Azam, Yusuf, Ammar

-Subject- damien
-Utility-irfan
+(super) User- Izam
+(sub) Student-
+Semester-

+(sub) Lecturer- Yusuf
+Office-
+Session-
+Schedule- Irfan

+(abstract, super) Course, (sub) IntroToJava, etc: - Izam Module- Damien

+JavaFX- Izam, Yusuf